-I knew before I took the bar that the law was not for me, but on the advice of counsel, I practiced for 8 years anyway.
+I knew before I took the bar that the law was not for me, but on the advice of counsel, I practiced for 7 years anyway.
 At the end of that period, in my little one-man office in the Monadnock Building in downtown Chicago, I wrote my first novel, a piece of sci-fi called The Last Ice Age.
-In those pre-Internet days, I’d cross the street to the Harold Washington Library and research social insects, since similar alien beings inhabited my story.
+In those pre-internet days, I’d cross the street to the Harold Washington Library and research social insects, since similar alien beings inhabited my story.
 It read like a long piece of adolescent fiction, but I had to cut my teeth on something.

-But I finally realized that to be successful as a screenwriter, you needed to do two things: (1) move to Hollywood, and (2) give up all creative control, since, through a sad twist in cinematic history, screenwriters had relinquished their copyrights to the moguls during the studio era, which unhappily coincided with the Great Depression.
-Since I was unwilling to adapt the next superhero smash, I dropped out and returned to fiction.
+But I finally realized that to be successful as a screenwriter, you needed to do two things: (1) move to Hollywood, and (2) give up all creative control, since, through a sad twist in cinematic history, dead broke screenwriters had relinquished their copyrights to the moguls during the studio era, which unhappily coincided with the Great Depression.
+Since I was unwilling to adapt the next superhero smash, I dropped out and returned to writing fiction.

+I took a job as a case manager in an agency that worked with the severely mentally ill.
 I kept writing.
 Never had the guts to show anyone my work.
 But I adapted a couple of my screenplays into novels (I know, I know.
 It’s usually the other way around).
 I’ve always had quite the imagination and a love of science, so my ideas tended naturally toward science fiction and fantasy.
 My favorite writer growing up was Ray Bradbury.
 I also liked Asimov and Stephen King.
 So that’s what I wrote.
 But I had some mainstream ideas that bordered on literary fiction, so I write some of that, too.
-My taste for drama, I guess.
-I turned a couple small stories, as Hollywood would call them, into novels.
-And I wrote short stories in between larger projects, or when I felt blocked.
+I turned a couple of my small stories, as Hollywood would call them, into novels.
+And I wrote short stories in between larger projects.
 Novellas, novelettes and short stories.
 If I live long enough, it’s all coming to this website.

 Years later, as I was lying in bed trying to fall asleep, I was seized like a demoniac with a warning that came from nowhere, since I hadn’t even been thinking about writing: STOP WRITING!
 YOU’LL WASTE YOUR WHOLE LIFE DOING IT!